|Quick Facts: Bioengineers and Biomedical Engineers|

-Biomedical engineers combine engineering principles with medical sciences to design and create equipment, devices, computer systems, and software used in healthcare.
+Bioengineers and biomedical engineers combine engineering principles with sciences to design and create equipment, devices, computer systems, and software.

-Biomedical engineers typically need a bachelor’s degree in biomedical engineering or bioengineering, or in a related engineering field.
-Some positions may require a graduate degree.
+Bioengineers and biomedical engineers typically need a bachelor’s degree in bioengineering or biomedical engineering or in a related engineering field.
+Some positions require a graduate degree.

-Employment of biomedical engineers is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
-Increasing numbers of technologies and applications to medical equipment and devices, along with the medical needs of a growing aging population, will require the services of biomedical engineers.
+Employment of bioengineers and biomedical engineers is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.
+Increasing numbers of technologies and applications to medical equipment and devices, along with the medical needs of a growing and aging population, will require the services of these workers.

-Explore resources for employment and wages by state and area for biomedical engineers.
+Explore resources for employment and wages by state and area for bioengineers and biomedical engineers.

-Compare the job duties, education, job growth, and pay of biomedical engineers with similar occupations.
+Compare the job duties, education, job growth, and pay of bioengineers and biomedical engineers with similar occupations.

-Learn more about biomedical engineers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.
+Learn more about bioengineers and biomedical engineers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.